markjivko/kronup-php/docs/Api/BillingApi.md

 ## `subscriptionRead()`

-> Fetch Subscription

-Get the Subscription model for the current organization
+> Billing Get the Subscription model for the current organization

 {: .new-title }
 > #️⃣ Execute example in terminal